Senecio triangularis: Description

-It is similar in form to Senecio serra, both being four feet tall, have narrow and serrated leaves, and are topped with many small, yellow sunflowers. but S. triangularis is more common than S. serra.
+It is similar in form to Senecio serra, both being four feet tall, have narrow and serrated leaves, and are topped with many small, yellow sunflowers. but S. triangularis is more common.
 S. triangularis has single erect stems, reaching up to 10-120 cm tall.
 The stems have evenly distributed leaves.
-The leaves are triangular, with tapered ends, hence the name.
+The leaves are up to 20 cm long and triangular with tapered ends, hence the name.

+The green involucral bracts have black tips with hairy tufts.
+On display from June to September, the yellow flower heads are up to 4 cm wide, with about 8 rays around a disk.

-As some plants are diploid, meaning having two sets of chromosomes, this can be used to identify hybrids and classification of groupings.
+As some plants are diploid, meaning having two sets of chromosomes; this can be used to identify hybrids and classification of groupings.
 It has been counted as 2n = 40, 80.

-It is native to temperate regions of America and is reportedly poisonous to animals.

 Taxonomy

 It has the common names of arrowleaf ragwort, arrowleaf groundsel, and arrowleaf butterweed.

 In the early 1830s, Scottish botanist Thomas Drummond collected this plant, probably on his second trip to the United States.
-The plant was named by William Hooker, Drummond's mentor, and first published and described by Hooker in 'Flora Boreali-Americana' (Fl.
-Bor.-Amer.)
-Vol.1 on page 332 in 1834.
+The plant was named by Drummond's mentor, William Jackson Hooker, who first published and described it in 1834.